 Sometimes roti may not puff, this is mainly when roti is not rolled evenly from all sides or if while rolling it sticks and overlaps creating fine lines in it.

 Serving suggestions for roti

 Roti is best served hot or within 2-3 hours of making it.
 They can stay soft when kept in a kitchen towel and stored in a container.
 However, roti does not taste fresh if refrigerated or frozen.

-To plan ahead and save time, you can make extra dough and store in an air tight container in the refrigerator for 2-3 days.
+To plan ahead and save time, you can make extra dough and store it in an air-tight container in the refrigerator for 2-3 days.
 When making rotis, get the dough to room temperature by using the microwave and then make fresh rotis.